apostrophecms/docs/docs/guide/async-components.md

 :::

 ::: warning
 Standard Nunjucks template macros cannot run asyncronous code, including async components.
-The Apostrophe template [fragment](fragments.md) feature *can* run async code and is a general purpose replacement for macros in Apostrophe 3.
+The Apostrophe template [fragment](fragments.md) feature *can* run async code and is a general purpose replacement for macros in ApostropheCMS.
 :::